Meat Production Methods APES Summary

 Overgrazing, Erosion, and Desertification

-Overgrazing happens when too many animals feed on one area of land.
-When grazing outpaces how fast vegetation grows back, plants are stripped away.
+Overgrazing happens when the livestock population exceeds the land's capacity to regenerate vegetation.
+When grazing outpaces how fast vegetation grows back, plants are stripped away and soil is compacted.
 The cause-and-effect chain to remember:

-- Too many animals on too little land leads to loss of vegetation.
+- Too many animals on too little land leads to reduced plant cover.

 This is a common free-response cause-and-effect chain, so practice writing it in order.